Overview

 pencal is an abbreviation that stands for Penalized Regression Calibration (PRC), a method that can be used to predict a survival outcome given a set of predictors that are high-dimensional and longitudinally measured.
 PRC is implemented in the R package pencal, available from CRAN.

 PRC was first described in Signorelli et al. (2021).
 Penalized regression calibration: a method for the prediction of survival outcomes using complex longitudinal and high-dimensional data.
 Statistics in Medicine, 40 (27), 6178-6196.
-A detailed description of how to use PRC to do dynamic prediction of survival can be found in Signorelli (in review). pencal: an R Package for the Dynamic Prediction of Survival with Many Longitudinal Predictors.
+A detailed description of how to use PRC to do dynamic prediction of survival can be found in Signorelli (accepted). pencal: an R Package for the Dynamic Prediction of Survival with Many Longitudinal Predictors.
+To appear in: The R Journal

 To find out more about PRC and pencal, check out the following resources: